Table of Contents

 - 1. Incorporate the API into Your Project

 - 3. Set Your Application Key

 - 4. Add the Amazon Ad to Your App

 - Optional - Set an Ad Request Timeout Value

 The Quick Start Guide provides you step-by-step instructions for incorporating Amazon Mobile Ads into your app.
 The Amazon Mobile Ads API currently supports static image banners, expandable rich media banners with videos, and interstitials.

 Before You Use the Amazon Mobile Ads API

-The Amazon Mobile Ads API for Android requires Android 1.6 (Donut) or later and assumes you have Eclipse installed with Android Development Tools (ADT) Plugin.
+The Amazon Mobile Ads API for Android requires Android 2.3 (Gingerbread) or later and assumes you have Android Studio or Eclipse installed with Android Development Tools (ADT) Plugin.
 Familiarity with Android development is also required.